SoftSimu/melanin/README.md

 # Parameters for drug molecules studied with DHI and DHICA

-- Parameters from manuscript<p>
+- Parameters from the manuscript<p>
-A Computational Investigation on Eumelanin-Drug Binding in Aqueous Solution† Sepideh Soltani, Anupom Roy, Arto Urtti, and Mikko Karttunen
+A Computational Investigation of Eumelanin-Drug Binding in Aqueous Solutions, Sepideh Soltani, Anupom Roy, Arto Urtti, and Mikko Karttunen